bwsw/t-streams/docs/source/Ts-Architecture.rst

 #. **Producers** that create transactions with data.
 #. **Consumers**, **Subscribers** that read the transactions.

-You can see a general description of them at the figure below:
+You can see a general description of them in the figure below:

 .. figure:: _static/Architecture_General1.png